QuizlyTeam/ContentApi/README.md

 # ContentApi

 ContentApi is a REST API, which expose interfaces for our mobile application.
+List of available endpoints - [HERE](https://quizlyteam.github.io/ContentApi/).

 ## Installation